- Produce investigations and enterprise pieces aimed at addressing public needs and bringing attention to pressing issues.

 Queens, N.Y. - Oct.
 2009-Oct.
 2011

-- Covered Queens and New York City news, personalities, culture, crime and government.
+- Covered Queens and New York City news, culture, crime and politics.

-- Published several exclusive investigations that led directly to action on behalf of politicians and developers.
+- Published several exclusive investigations that led directly to action by politicians and developers.

 - Created niches covering the diverse immigrant communities of Queens and real estate and economic development in the borough, eventually becoming a leading voice on these topics.